ChatCatKatzeNeko/PFam_classification/README.md

 The realisation of the first method is in the notebook “Feature_engineering_then_RF” and “Feature_engineering_then_RF_reducedVersion”.
 Lack of resources (time, teamwork…), I did not make any effort in hyper parameters tuning, so I used the default ones.
 The “reduced version” has less analysis part and I restricted the number of classes to 500, to compare performance of the model.

-For the solution more “deep learning” flavour, I used the embedding model described in Evaluating Protein Transfer Learning with TAPE by Rao et al [2].
-It is a BERT-based model trained on protein langue model tasks, the advantage of the model is that it inherits the bidirectional context aspect from BERT and the attention mechanism from the Transformer.
+For the solution more “deep learning” flavour, I used the embedding model described in Evaluating Protein Transfer Learning with TAPE by Rao et al. It is a BERT-based model trained on protein langue model tasks, the advantage of the model is that it inherits the bidirectional context aspect from BERT and the attention mechanism from the Transformer.
 The model embeds an amino acid into a 768 dimensional vector.

 Detailed codes are in the notebooks “BERT_embedding_then_NN” and “BERT_embedding_then_NN_KO”.
 In the “KO” notebook I trained the BERT-embedding + LSTM + NN model, but the gain was not significant so I terminated the process.